Businesses benefit from Digital Advantage initiative

 Another company to benefit is Morndyke Shepherds’ Huts who are based three miles outside Thirsk in the heart of North Yorkshire.
 This family-owned small business used a Digital Advantage grant to fund a brand new website with an online booking system.

 The website has been key to the launch of the new business which saw owner Tricia Phillips give up a job in teaching after 24 years.
-She commented:

 The money we were given by Digital Advantage was absolutely critical to the success of our new company.
 The whole process of securing the payment has been a breeze thanks to the support and commitment of the team at Digital Advantage.